The headless browsers are simply a name given to the browser without any identifiable graphical user interface.

-We all are aware that modern internet landscape is full of complexities.
+We all are aware that the modern internet landscape is full of complexities.
 Phantom JS headless WebKit is built specifically to handle different types of complexities using command line testing.
 It is open source and is still being updated by various dedicated developers.

 Phantom JS is highly flexible and capable of supporting multiple web standards.
-One can easily simulate almost everything from most basic user interactions to flows containing multiple inputs with the help of page automation, network monitoring etc.
+One can easily simulate almost everything from most basic user interactions to flows containing multiple inputs with the help of page automation, network monitoring, etc.

 The common use cases are: